VictorTaelin/formality-agda-lib-legacy/README.md

 # Agda for Humans

-Exploring ideas to make Agda more practical and less scary to novices and tweaking it for efficient Agda-to-JS compilations.
+Exploring ideas to make Agda more less scary to newbies.
+Tweaking it for efficient JS compilations.

 ```
 # must disable the agda-stdlib by editing ~/.agda/defaults